MrMergjoto/AllAboutMarkdown/README.md

-# AllAboutMarkdown
+# All About Markdown
-*Non-authoritative* info about and examples for Markdown in the RFC standard, GFM, and Stackoverflow varieties, *comprised of research notes and therefore not considered authoritative.*
+*Non-authoritative* info about and examples for Markdown in the RFC standard, GFM, and Stackoverflow varieties.&nbsp; *Comprised of research notes and therefore not considered authoritative.*

 ---
 ### Summary